ayMissouri/ayMissouri/README.md

 ### About me: 👀

-- 🔭 I'm currently working on my portfolio
+- 🔭 I'm currently working on projects for my portfolio
 - 🌱 Currently learning C# alongside some other languages
 - 🤓 I love playing games, watching movies/tv shows and listening to music!